Camping In Sethan, near Manali: From being a full-time nomad to starting my first hospitality venture. A DREAM COME TRUE!!

 Sethan: A Place For Slow Travellers

 Located only 15km from Manali, Sethan is not a place for hurried tourists but for slow travellers, for those who appreciate the cliched idea of ‘taking the road less travelled’ and exploring offbeat places.
-And a kind of experience than Sethan Camping offers, in totally unparalleled.
+And a kind of experience that Sethan Camping offers, is totally unparalleled.

-For the hurried tourist, for those for whom the idea of holidaying is drinking a few beers in the night, dance their arse off over the bonfire and waking up groggily the next morning, I would advise to stay away and sticking to the frequented places like Manali and Shimla.
+For the hurried tourist, for those for whom the idea of holidaying is drinking a few beers in the night, dancing their arse off over the bonfire and waking up groggily the next morning, I would advise staying away and sticking to the frequented places like Manali and Shimla.
 Because for them, camping in Sethan has nothing to offer.
 It’s a place for sober tourists.

 Related Read: Camping In Village Soyal